Technical

 During early design phases, high-level models can assess performance across various scenarios.
 During construction, more detailed digital models of HVAC systems can aid in the setup and commissioning of energy systems.
 Once the building is operational, the as-built digital twin remains active, continuously updated with real-time data.
 This ensures a dynamic and precise depiction of the building’s energy performance throughout its entire lifecycle.

-One specific application of an energy digital twin could be to simulate various scenarios that allow the most energy-efficient configurations and strategies to cut cost costs and carbon to be identified.
+One specific application of an energy digital twin could be to simulate various scenarios that allow the most energy-efficient configurations and strategies to cut costs and carbon to be identified.

 But there are wider benefits.
 They can also be used to plan predictive maintenance by forecasting equipment failures and prioritising maintenance tasks to reduce downtime and maintenance costs.
 Improved comfort for building users is another advantage as an energy digital twin can also help optimise HVAC and lighting systems based on the building’s users.